JakeC007/JakeC007.github.io/_posts/2020-06-28-how-we-trick-rocks-to-think.md

 "around two billion (or more) transistors..." : High end laptop & desktop CPUs have [around 2 billion transistors](https://en.wikichip.org/wiki/intel/microarchitectures/skylake_(client)#Dual-core).
 Apple's A13 bionic is reported to have [8.5 billion transistors](https://en.wikichip.org/wiki/apple/ax/a13) and is used in the iPhone 11 series and the iPhone SE2.
 Note: do not conflate a higher transistor count with better performance.
 Mobile devices typically have a System on a Chip (SoC) design which integrates most or all the components of a computer onto the same chip as the CPU.
 Most of the transistors on an SoC, like the A13 bionic, transistors are used for things other than the CPU.

-"A tower of paper that is 31.07 miles high...": assuming that the thickness of a thin piece of paper is .05 mm, $5x10^5 m * 1x10^9 = 50,000 m$.
+"A tower of paper that is 31.07 miles high...": assuming that the thickness of a thin piece of paper is .05 mm, $$5x10^5 m * 1x10^9 = 50,000 m$$.
 50,000 m converted to miles is 31.07 miles.

 "That’s halfway to space...': The [Kármán line](https://en.wikipedia.org/wiki/Kármán_line)–which defines the edge of space—is at an altitude of 100 km.

 "Over 4 times as high as the upper ceiling on a commercial airplane...": [“commercial aircraft typically fly between 5.9 to 7.2 miles.”](https://time.com/5309905/how-high-do-planes-fly/#:~:text=Commercial aircraft typically fly between,that can present safety issues.)
 The paper stack has a height of 31.07 miles.
-Thus, $31.07/7.2 = 4.32$.
+Thus, $$31.07/7.2 = 4.32$$.

 "5 and half Mt.
 Everests...": [Mt.
 Everest is 8,848 meters tall](https://en.wikipedia.org/wiki/Mount_Everest).
 The paper stack has a height of 50,000 meters.
-Thus, $50,000/ 8,848 = 5.65$.
+Thus, $$50,000/ 8,848 = 5.65$$.

-"112 Empire State Buildings...": To the tip, The Empire State Building is 443.2 meters tall. $50,000/443.2 = 112.82$.
+"112 Empire State Buildings...": To the tip, The Empire State Building is 443.2 meters tall. $$50,000/443.2 = 112.82$$.
 If we were just judging by roof height it would be over 131 Empire State Buildings stacked on top of each other.

 "largest transistor dimension was the length of 400 silicon atoms...": [the transistor gate width is ~80 nm](https://www.intel.com/content/www/us/en/silicon-innovations/intel-14nm-technology.html).
-The [diameter of silicon atom is .2nm](https://en.wikipedia.org/wiki/Silicon). $8/.2 = 400$.
+The [diameter of silicon atom is .2nm](https://en.wikipedia.org/wiki/Silicon). $$8/.2 = 400$$.

 "cannot be seen by optical microscope...": The wavelength of light at the lower end of the visible light spectrum is ~380 nm.
 The transistors are smaller than that.
 Thus, they cannot be seen by human eyes.
 Instead, one must use more advanced techniques such as a Scanning Electron Microscope.